Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

     \end{aligned} \right .
 \]

-And then reverse engineer the curve's control control points:
+And then reverse engineer the curve's control points:

 \[
     \left \{ \begin{aligned}